 Racism and intolerance are very real experiences for children across all Alberta schools.
 We have heard from several SOS AB supporters about their experiences, and these are some of the stories they have shared with us:

 *Please note these individuals wish to remain private, we've edited their letters to protect their privacy

 **Warning there is some racist language and racist situations described in the following letters which we have chosen to include

-Letter received by SOS Alberta from a parent in Central Alberta, July 6, 2017
+Letters received by SOS Alberta from Albertans, July , 2017:

 I want to share my story so that this doesn't happen to another child again.
 I know that one of my close friends was able to address this issue at their child's school by asking that more books be added that address diversity and more cultures to increase awareness/sensitivity for how people that look different can be made to feel accepted at any school they attend.
 That principal did bring more cultural books on staff after the request was made.
 I'm an elementary teacher at a large public school.
 I know that there are very few books like this at our school.
 I wonder how the minister might feel about increasing money for books in libraries to address this issue and start teaching communities as little as elementary students to help fix this issue one step at a time.